aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/plotarea/_index.md

 ### getWidthRatioToChart() {#getWidthRatioToChart--}

+<b>@deprecated.</b> Please use the 'widthRatioToChart' property instead.
 Gets or sets the width of plot-area bounding box in units of ratio of the chart area.

 ```javascript
 getWidthRatioToChart() : number;